A Travel Price Comparison for Families, Couples, and Backpackers Melbourne vs. Prague for Attractions, Nightlife, Couples, and Backpackers

 Melbourne is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find museums and nightlife around the cultural big city of Prague.
+You'll find museums and nightlife around the historical big city of Prague.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Five days in Melbourne or Prague?